AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 series2.tooltip().fontColor("green");
 ```

-You can notice that three series have tooltips with text of gold color and only the one has its tooltips text colored green.
+You can see that three series have tooltips with text of gold color and only the one has its tooltips text colored green.

 {sample}CS\_Tooltip\_02{sample}

-### Complex

-There are four tooltip settings that can have more than one value so they are being called complex.
-These settings are {api:anychart.core.ui.Tooltip#background}background(){api}, {api:anychart.core.ui.Tooltip#padding}padding(){api}, {api:anychart.core.ui.Tooltip#title}title(){api} and {api:anychart.core.ui.Tooltip#separator}separator(){api}.
-Series tooltips inherit those settings from chart tooltip settings as well as simple ones.
+You can also change tooltip {api:anychart.core.ui.Tooltip#background}background(){api}, {api:anychart.core.ui.Tooltip#padding}padding(){api}, {api:anychart.core.ui.Tooltip#title}title(){api} and {api:anychart.core.ui.Tooltip#separator}title separator(){api}.

-Let's adjust some of these settings to show how it works.
+Let's adjust some of these settings to see how it works.

 ```
-// padding for all series on a chart chart.tooltip().padding().left(20);
+// tooltip padding for all series on a chart chart.tooltip().padding().left(20);

-// bg color
+// background color
 chart.tooltip().background().fill("#663399");
 series2.tooltip().background().fill("green");
 ```

 {sample}CS\_Tooltip\_03{sample}

-Formatting title and separator is described [below](#title_formatting).
+Formatting title and separator is described the [title formatting section](#title_formatting).

 ## Display Mode

-There are three modes of a tooltip displaying.
-This section describes them all.
+There are three modes of a tooltip display:

 ### Single

-Single tooltip is a default mode for every AnyChart tooltip.
-A tooltip displays information based only on the hovered point.
+Single tooltip is the default mode.
+In this mode tooltip displays information only for a single hovered point.

 ```
 // create column chart plot